 Once selected, the Teams will be contacted by the Organizing Committee with further information about their participation (registering online, paying the registration fee, indicating the Team composition, etc.).

 Teams are composed of a minimum of two and a maximum of four students and one/ two coach(es).
-Each Team must include at least one law student taking over the role of Counsel in each Mediation Session.

 During the Mediation Sessions, one Team member takes on the role of Counsel and one Team member takes on the role of Client.